west-shell/obsidian-xiangqi/README.en.md

 ### `xiangqi` Code Block

 1. Write the moves inside a code block marked with `xiangqi`.
 2. FEN is optional — defaults to the standard starting position.
+Supports parsing Pikafish web links.
 3. Behavior:

     - If no manual moves, the move list shows the PGN.